Specific Rock and Mineral Books

 Title: Collector’s Guide to the Zeolite Group by Robert J. Lauf

 Review: This is a great book with some excellent photos, but really if you already have the book Zeolites Of The World or even the PDF you might not need this book.
 It’s still rather good, as it has some really nice photos of the specimens being discussed in it.

 Title: Introduction to Radioactive Minerals by Robert J. Lauf

-Review: Although this is an introductory book on the subject I felt like it was a little over my head at times and I found myself re-reading sections to grasp the materiel.
-The author assumes you have a basic knowledge of chemistry, crystallography and geology.
-I went in to reading this with zero chemistry knowledge.
-Over all I think the text was good and I did learn a lot from reading it but I think the photos were a bit meh, many of his photos are kinda of dark, a little blurry at times.
-I can tell that all his photos taken under the microscope were not focused stacked which seems like a big oversight.
+Review: Although this is an introductory book on the subject, I felt like it was a little over my head at times and I found myself re-reading sections to grasp the material.
+The author assumes you have basic knowledge of chemistry, crystallography and geology.
+I went into reading this with zero chemistry knowledge.
+Overall, I think the text was good, and I did learn a lot from reading it, but I think the photos were a bit meh, many of his photos are a little dark, a little blurry at times.
+I can tell that all his photos taken under the microscope were not focused stacked, which seems like a big oversight.
 I would still recommend this title if you are interested in learning more about radioactive minerals.

 Title: Mineralogy of Uranium and Thorium by Robert J. Lauf

-Review: At times reading this book some of the of the information was over my head and I found myself having to re-read sections and research online some of the subject matter to full grasp it and even still some of it is a bit much.
-This is a good book for someone that is interested in radioactive minerals and you have already read a book or two on the subject that are more beginner friendly.
-The book contains a lot of color photos which is good but they are often small and not the highest quality images, I can tell that some of them that were taken under a microscope or a with a macro lens were not focus stacked which leaves parts of the images blurry at times which is a shame.
+Review: At times reading this book, some of the information was over my head and I found myself having to re-read sections and research online some of the subjects to full grasp it and even still some of it is a bit much.
+This is a good book for someone who is interested in radioactive minerals, and you have already read a book or two on the subject that are more beginner-friendly.
+The book contains plenty of color photos which are good, but they are often small and not the highest quality images, I can tell that some of them that were taken under a microscope or a with a macro lens were not focus stacked which leaves parts of the images blurry at times which is a shame.